Guide to Shadow Art for Kids: Creative Drawing Idea using Leaves

 Shadow Drawing with Leaves

-• Step 1: Tie leaves to a long piece of string;
+• Step 1: Tie leaves onto a long piece of string.

-• Step 2: Tie the string at both ends to something strong enough to keep them suspended in the air (we used 2 chairs);
+• Step 2: Tie the string at both ends to something strong enough to keep them suspended in the air (we used two chairs).

-• Step 3: Place a piece of paper underneath so that the angle of the sun casts the shadows of the leaves on top of the paper;
+• Step 3: Place a piece of paper underneath where the sun will cast the shadows.